OrzMiku/lunarfox/README.md

 ## 🎮 Tips

 - When using the Litematica mod, you may need to change its hotkeys or the `Open World Map` hotkey to avoid conflicts.
+- Players with high-resolution screens can press `.` to open the rendering resolution settings.
+For example, 2K screens can set the scaling factor to 0.75 to reduce the resolution to 1080p and improve frame rate.
 - Found a bug or have a suggestion?
 Feel free to submit an Issue or Pull Request on [GitHub](https://github.com/OrzMiku/lunarfox).

 ## ⭐ Credits

 - [Simply Optimized](https://modrinth.com/modpack/sop): Some config files are from this modpack.